yumemi-inc/Tart/README.md

         super.onCreate(savedInstanceState)

         setContent {
-            // create ViewStore instance at top level of Comopse val viewStore = ViewStore.create(mainViewModel.store)
+            // create an instance of ViewStore at the top level of Compose val viewStore = ViewStore.create(mainViewModel.store)

             MyApplicationTheme {
                 Surface(
                     modifier = Modifier.fillMaxSize(),
                 ) {
-                    // pass as an argument to Composable component YourComposableComponent(
+                    // pass the ViewStore instance to the lower component YourComposableComponent(
                         viewStore = viewStore,
                     )
     // ...
 ```

 ### Rendering using State